WaynePlanchenault/WaynePlanchenault/README.md

 - 👋 Hi, I’m @WaynePlanchenault
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing project, meet other developers
 - 🌱 I’m currently learning more deeply about MERN stack
 - 💞️ I’m looking to collaborate on freelance project or React or fullstack web developer job
 - 📫 How to reach me, @wayne_pht on instagram or https://www.linkedin.com/in/wayne-planchenault/